thelaycon/sms-microservice/README.md

 ```

-This returns a JSON of SMS sent and their respective dates.
+This returns a JSON of SMS sent and their respective dates...